Phone-GWP-group

 Printed packaging design

-How packaging colours can affect your business' success
+How packaging colours can affect your business's success

 Wisely choosing packaging colours can significantly impact your business’s success.
 But it is critical to assess various factors.
 Points worth considering include colour psychology, consumer and cultural preferences, accurately reflecting your brand values and positioning, and differentiating yourself from competitors.